DARLAVENKATASAIKRISHNA/Linux_Server/README.md

    	2200/tcp (v6)              ALLOW       Anywhere (v6)
    	80/tcp (v6)                ALLOW       Anywhere (v6)
    	123/udp (v6)               ALLOW       Anywhere (v6)
-   	22 (v6)                    DENY        Anywhere (v6)
+   	''22 (v6)                    DENY        Anywhere (v6)
 After Completing the above steps, now you need to create a User.

-Creating a new User grader
+#Creating a new User grader
-Firstly, login using Ubuntu user.
+- Firstly, login using Ubuntu user.
 Now, add user using :

-  sudo adduser grader
+  'sudo adduser grader'
 Enter password.

-Giving premissions to grader in the sudoers file:
+- Giving premissions to grader in the sudoers file:

-  sudo visudo
+  'sudo visudo'
-Now edit the file by adding below the line: root ALL=(ALL:ALL) ALL Add the following line to give sudo privileges to grader user:
+- Now edit the file by adding below the line: root ALL=(ALL:ALL) ALL Add the following line to give sudo privileges to grader user:

-  	grader  ALL=(ALL:ALL) ALL
+  	'grader  ALL=(ALL:ALL) ALL'
-Save and exit using ctrl+x and confirm with Y.
+- Save and exit using ctrl+x and confirm with Y.

-To verify the grader as sudo permission:
+- To verify the grader as sudo permission:

-  su -grader
+  'su -grader'
-Enter password.
+'Enter password'.

-Now, create SSH key-pair for grader.
+- Now, create SSH key-pair for grader.
 Cofigure keypairs for grader.
 Create .ssh folder by:

-mkdir /home/grader/.ssh
+'mkdir /home/grader/.ssh'

-Change to User grader
+-Change to User grader

-su grader
+'su grade'

 RUN this command:

-  sudo cp /home/ubuntu/.ssh/authorized_keys /home/grader/.ssh/authorized_keys.
+  'udo cp /home/ubuntu/.ssh/authorized_keys /home/grader/.ssh/authorized_keys.'
-Now change ownership:
+- change ownership:

-  chown grader.grader /home/grader/.ssh.
+ 'chown grader.grader /home/grader/.ssh.'
 Now add grader to sudogroup. sudo su usermod -aG sudo grader

 change permissions for .ssh folder:

-chmod 0700 /home/grader/.ssh/
+-chmod 0700 /home/grader/.ssh/'

 For authorized Keys: